Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

 While these examples are for a fairly simple scenario, you can hopefully see how you might extrapolate this model to more entities and more waves of data collection, as well as how you might modify it to better meet the needs of your specific project.

+> **Note** <br> <br>
-> It is possible that you have a study where you are collecting anonymous data.
-While you will no longer have participant level identifiable information, you can still construct a simple system, creating tables based on your sites for instance (school table, district table) to track your project management and data collection efforts (ex: number of student surveys received per school per wave, MOU received).
+If your study involves anonymous data collection, you will no longer be able to track data associated with any specific individual.
+However, it is still helpful to create some form of a tracking system.
+Creating a simplified database, with tables based on your sites for instance (school table, district table) allows you to still track your project management and data collection efforts (e.g., number of student surveys received per school per wave, MOU received).

 ### Choosing fields